sethen/rocket-science/README.md

 # Algorithms
 You can find all of these implementations at [./src/algorithms](./src/algorithms)

-## Misc
+## Sum
-You can find all of these implementations at [./src/algorithms/misc](./src/algorithms/misc)
+You can find all of these implementations at [./src/algorithms/misc](./src/algorithms/sum)

 ## Two Sum
-You can find the implementation of Two Sum at [./src/algorithms/two-sum/index.ts](./src/algorithms/two-sum/index.ts)
+You can find the implementation of Two Sum at [./src/algorithms/sum/two-sum/index.ts](./src/algorithms/sum/two-sum/index.ts)

 Two Sum problem involves finding two numbers in an array that add up to a given target.
 The goal is to return the indices of these two numbers.
 A common, optimized approach uses a hash map to store the numbers and their indices as you iterate through the array.
 For each number, you calculate the complement (target minus the current number) and check if it's already in the map.
 If it is, you return the indices of the complement and the current number.